Weekend in Saint Petersburg

 Ideal For

-First-time visitors, Culture and art lovers, Couples, Solo travelers
+First-time visitors, History buffs, Architecture lovers, Couples, Solo travellers

 Day-by-Day Itinerary